apernaah/site/_posts/newyear.md

 I’m currently navigating a strange middle ground.
 My roommates are understanding, but I still feel a bit "weird" walking around in pyjamas, or skirts while my body is still in the early stages of this journey.

 Socially, it’s a tightrope.
 I have photos in my new dresses that make me feel beautiful, people tell me I look cute! but I can't share them with everyone.
 My brother has made it clear he would block me if I send him.
 It’s a reminder that while some doors have opened, others remain heavy.
 If you want to see those photos and follow the real journey, you’ll have to find me on Instagram.
+I'm apernaah everywhere.

 ## What’s Next